-Below is the summary of resettlement related issues that may occur, the likelihood of such issues actually happening, and proposed actions to be taken.
+The table below summarizes the likelihood and scale of possible resettlement impacts that may occur under the Project, the likelihood of such impacts, and actions to be taken in the event of their occurrence.

+Resettlement Situational Scenarios Probability Status/Action Temporary impact on the visual quality of private land; disturbance during construction works without any losses of income or property Moderate Allowed/ impact mitigation measures within ESMP Temporary disturbance associated with the loss of income (Temporary losses of income for small businesses, such as commercial activities (the school cafeteria, clubs, sports, salaries of employees, etc. Moderate Allowed/ Abbreviated RAP, compensation of losses

+Table 1.
+Anticipated Resettlement Impacts under the Project

+&lt;sup>1 Municipalities include 12 self-governing cities and 64 communities.
-Resettlement Situational Scenarios Probability Status/Action Temporary impact on the visual quality of private land; disturbance during construction works without any losses of income or property moderate Allowed/ impact mitigation measures within EMP Temporary impact on private land; disturbance during construction works associated with the loss of income (loss of harvest and annual income for farmers; losses of income for small businesses, like roadside commercial activities etc.) moderate Allowed/ Abbreviated RAP, compensation of losses Temporary impact on private land; losses of productive assets (trees; ancillary buildings) low Allowed/ Abbreviated RAP, compensation of losses Land take; (less than 10 affected households) Acquisition of certain part of private land parcels without or with associated loss of assets; change in use of public land under use by informal settlers moderate Allowed/ Abbreviated RAP, compensation of losses Land take; (more than 10 affected households) Acquisition of certain part of private land parcels without or with associated loss of assets; change in use of public land under use by informal settlers Low Allowed/ RAP, compensation of losses Structural demolition resulting in physical relocation of households or businesses low Allowed/ RAP, compensation of losses PAP's occupied or using land that is owned by private investors.
-Moderate Allowed/ RAP, compensation of losses Loss of livelihood for reduction in income (less than 10 affected individuals) moderate Allowed/ Abbreviated RAP, compensation of losses, livelihood restoration plan developed and implemented with affected individuals.

-Loss of livelihoods or reduction in income (more than 10 affected individuals) moderate Allowed/ RAP, compensation of losses; livelihood restoration plan developed and implemented with affected individuals.
-Restriction of access to land or natural resources, including informal users moderate Allowed/ RAP, compensation of losses
+Land take; (less than 10 affected households) Acquisition of certain part of private land parcels without or with associated loss of assets; change in use of public land under use by informal settlers Low Allowed/ Abbreviated RAP, compensation of losses Temporary Impact on private land.
+Losses of productive assets (trees; ancillary buildings); Temporary disturbance associated with the loss of income (Temporary losses of income for small businesses outside school, such as vendors in the very close vicinity and associated with school.)
+Low Allowed/ Assistance and/or Abbreviated RAP, compensation of losses Land take; (more than 10 affected households) Acquisition of certain part of private land parcels without or with associated loss of assets; change in use of public land under use by informal settlers Very low Allowed/ RAP, compensation of losses Structural demolition resulting in physical relocation of households or businesses Very low Allowed/ RAP, compensation of losses Loss of livelihood for reduction in income (less than 10 affected individuals) Low Allowed/ Abbreviated RAP (that includes livelihood restoration plan when needed), compensation of losses.
+Loss of livelihoods or reduction in income (more than 10 affected individuals) Very low Allowed/ RAP (that includes livelihood restoration plan when needed), compensation of losses.
+Restriction of access to land or natural resources, including informal users Low Allowed/ RAP, compensation of losses

+It is anticipated that all rehabilitation activities will occur within the boundaries of publicly-owned buildings and areas, such as pre-schools or general education school premises owned by the Ministry of Education.
+New construction is also expected to occur on publicly owned lands, which have been designated for this purpose and either owned by or transferred to the Ministry of Education or respective municipality.
+As such, no permanent land acquisition impacts are anticipated under the construction works.
+Resettlement impacts will be avoided and minimized to the extent possible.

-It is thus not anticipated that there would be physical relocation of households or businesses under this project.
-There would also be temporary loss of income and other productive assets during civil works.
-The exact footprints of civil works or the impact of the Project are still unknown, however, and the Resettlement Action Plan (RAP) cannot be prepared prior to Project Appraisal.
-The present Resettlement Policy Framework, prepared by the MDFG in line with OP 4.12, sets out the principles and procedures that will govern resettlement and land acquisition activities, identify categories of affected persons and their respective entitlements, and describe the analytical work and documentation to be prepared before, during and after implementation of the RAPs.
+As the exact location of civil works under the project is not known at the time of project Appraisal, the present Resettlement Policy Framework in line with World Bank's BP/OP 4.12 sets out the principles and procedures that will govern any resettlement and land acquisition activities that may occur under the project.
+The RPF identifies categories of affected persons and their respective entitlements, and describes the analytical work and documentation to be prepared before, during and after implementation of the a-RAPs/RAPs.

-In addition to issues directly concerning land acquisition, the RPF will also cover issues related to informal use of public land and restriction of access to resources.
+In addition to issues directly concerning land acquisition, the RPF also covers issues related to informal use of public land and restriction of access to resources.

-2. Administrativeand Legal Framework
+II.
+Administrative and Legal Framework

-2.1 Institutional Responsibilities
+2.1.
+Institutional Responsibilities